n3rdopolis/kf5/README.txt

 git submodule update --recursive --force --remote

 to update to the latest KDE modules if you ever need to.
 This works on Git 1.8.2 and later, where submodule branches are supported

+If you have an older version of git than 1.8.2, to update all the submodules you will need to run git submodule foreach git checkout master

+if you need to rebuild